medcomdk/dk-medcom-document/input/pagecontent/index.md

 # DK MedCom Document

-This Implementation Guide (IG) is provided by MedCom to describe the use of FHIR ®© in document based exchange of data in Danish healthcare.
+This Implementation Guide (IG) is provided by MedCom to describe the use of FHIR ®© in document-based exchange of data in Danish healthcare.

-The IG contains profiles which are used to define a general model for MedCom FHIR documents.
-The use case specific profiles are maintained in individual IGs.
+The IG contains profiles that are used to define a general model for MedCom FHIR documents.
+The use case-specific profiles are maintained in individual IGs.

-The profiles builds upon the knowledge obtained through the use of CDA in Denmark and the work around [FHIR documents from HL7 International](https://hl7.org/fhir/R4/documents.html).
+The profiles build upon the knowledge obtained through the use of CDA in Denmark and the work around [FHIR documents from HL7 International](https://hl7.org/fhir/R4/documents.html).

 #### General Document Model

 The figure below illustrates a general document model, which all MedCom documents will comply to.
-Document profiles in this IG are all prefixed "MedComDocument".
-Beside the profiles on the figure, a MedCom document can also include some MedCom Core profiles and profiles made to support a specific use case.
-All together they constitute the actual content of a MedCom FHIR document.
+Document profiles in this IG are all prefixed  with "MedComDocument".
+Besides the profiles shown in the figure, a MedCom document can also include some MedCom Core profiles and profiles made to support a specific use case.
+Altogether they constitute the actual content of a MedCom FHIR document.
 The following sections describe the overall purpose of each document profile.

 <img alt="Shows the general MedCom document model.
 Structural overview of a MedCom Document Bundle, illustrating the relationships between Bundle, Composition, author (person and organization), subject (patient), and referenced resources such as Practitioner, PractitionerRole, Organization, RelatedPerson, Device, and use-case–specific content." src="./DocumentModel.svg" style="float:none; display:block; margin-left:auto; margin-right:auto;" />